niyongsheng/GuessFigureGame/README.md

 ## <a id="How_About_It:"></a>How About It:
 * Framework import：
-    * 核心动画 CoreAnimation
+    * 核心动画 'CoreAnimation'
-    * 音效播放 AudioToolbox
+    * 音效播放 'AudioToolbox'

 ## <a id="Application_Instance:"></a>Application Instance:
 ![(RMOV)](https://github.com/niyongsheng/GuessFigure/blob/master/ScreenRecording.mov?raw=true)